Portrait by Joanne Crawford, June 2024

 A bit more about me and my brand

 Since then I have built my business and brand to be multi-faceted.
-Alongside making knitwear and growing the dye plants, I teach workshops and providing freelance dyeing services and consultancy to brands and artists.
+Alongside making knitwear and growing the dye plants, I facilitate workshops and provide guest lectures in natural dyes and horticulture.
+I also provide freelance dyeing and design services and consultancy to brands and artists.

 Other things I do:

-I am always up for sharing ideas and collaboration with other craftspeople and textile innovators. – get in touch and let’s talk!
+I am always up for sharing ideas and collaborating with other craftspeople and textile innovators – get in touch and let’s talk!